jsifalda/obsipulse-plugin/README.md

 ## Usage

-- Install the plguin from Obsidian's community plugins (or via BRAT).
+- Install the plugin from Obsidian's community plugins (or via BRAT).
 - Write notes as you normally would.
 - Run command `Open Public Profile` and your YourPulse public profile will open in your browser.